hackfoldr/hackfoldr/README.md

 After `vagrant up`, browse http://localhost:6987/ in your favorite browser.
 You are all set!

+# Google API key

+To use the google APIs client to query YouTube Data API and check live status of Youtube videos, you need to apply Google API Key for browser applications at [https://code.google.com/apis/console#:access](https://code.google.com/apis/console#:access).
+After getting your API key, you have to create app/developer-key.ls.
+See app/developer-key.ls.example as an example.

 # CC0 1.0 Universal

 To the extent possible under law, Chia-liang Kao has waived all copyright